nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 * Structured binding
 * `auto`

-How many of them do you know about?
-Here it is a little table with your score:
+How was your score?
+Here is a little table to look at:

 | Score | Comment                                                           |
 | ----- | ----------------------------------------------------------------- |